RodrigoSilvaPereira/RodrigoSilvaPereira/README.md

 <!-- Dropdown -->
 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 19 years old and currently live in Brazil.
-I have basic knowledge in English and practical knowledge in SQL, NoSQL, Java, JavaScript, Python and Web Development.
-I am currently an intern in the Compass UOL scholarship program, working in the area of ​​cloud computing, deepening my knowledge in Linux, Python, data analysis and AWS Clouding
+💬 I am 19 years old and currently live in Brazil.
+I have basic knowledge in English and practical knowledge in SQL.
+I am currently working as a Data Engineer and Analyst at Compass UOL, specializing in Data & AI, with experience in Talend, SQL, Cloud Computing, ETL and ELT, and tools like Power BI and QuickSight.
+I am also deepening my knowledge in Big Data and Artificial Intelligence.

-  - ⚡ I enjoy reading, whether it's a good book, manga, or anything with words, as well as watching movies and playing games!
-I believe that our personal interests contribute to a more refined perception of things and to problem solving.
+⚡ I enjoy reading, whether it's a good book, manga, or anything with words, as well as watching movies and playing games!
+I believe that our personal interests contribute to a more refined perception of things and to problem-solving.

 </details>

 <div style="display: inline_block"><br>